gabrielesp/FoMpy/README.rst

 3. Quickstart
 -------------

 In this section the user can learn the most basic yet powerful commands implemented in the FoMpy library.
-In order to do so either start by reading the basic commands or download and try the exampled provided in the repository explained at the end of this page.
+In order to do so either start by reading the basic commands or download and try the example provided in the repository, explained at the end of this page.

 Basic commands
 +++++++++++++++++

-A bunch of useful FoMpy commands are now provided.
+A bunch of useful FoMpy commands are now presented.
 Supported tools include fompy.extract, fompy.plot or fompy.savetotxt.
 Here are some quick examples of the core capabilities of FoMpy:

 In order to load a FoMpy Dataset run inside a **python3 terminal**::